Derek Chauvin trial: Testimony continues from first responder who called 911 during George Floyd's arrest

 Wednesday, March 31

-- Off-duty firefighter who called 911 on officers testified Tuesday, defense will resume questioning Wednesday morning

-- 18-year-old woman who filmed bystander video of George Floyd delivered emotional testimony: "When I look at George Floyd, I look at my dad"
+- 18-year-old who filmed bystander video of Floyd delivered emotional testimony: 'When I look at George Floyd, I look at my dad'

-- Four young witnesses testified about seeing Chauvin's knee on Floyd's neck
+- Four young bystander witnesses testified, one as young as 9 years old

 Court resumes Wednesday morning in the Derek Chauvin trial after an emotional day of testimony from the prosecution's witnesses.